 This London Craft Week event offers a rare opportunity to experience multiple craft disciplines within a single, intimate setting, and to connect directly with the makers shaping contemporary craft today.

-Book classes with our makers here.
+Book classes with our makers here and below.